-Please note that the signal from each LTE base station cannot be identified using this method due to frequency spectrum overlapping.
+Please note that the signal from each LTE BS cannot be identified using this method due to frequency spectrum overlapping.

-The measured peak power density, S{PBCH} , corresponds to the received PBCH signal power over the bandwidth of 72 sub-carriers (each of 15 kHz).
-The maximum power density, S{max} , of the LTE signal at each measurement location is then given by:
+The measured peak power density, $S{PBCH}$ , corresponds to the received PBCH signal power over the bandwidth of 72 subcarriers (each of 15 kHz).
+The maximum power density, $S{max}$ , of the LTE signal at each measurement location is then given by: